jm-kor-00/web_apm/README.md

 # What?
-PS sharing community for SEED's members.
+Develop a PS sharing community for SEED's members.

 ## Why?
 Seed is a Group in Koreatech univ, studying Problem Solving.